matthid/synclib/Readme.md

 This Project contains a console application AND a simple gtk# UI you can change as you like.
 The gtk# application will be configured/scripted with the RunApplication.fsx file.

+If you want to just use the Gui read: https://github.com/matthid/synclib/blob/master/Usage.md

-If you want something more sophisticated but easier to configure check out http://sparkleshare.org/.
+If you want something more like dropbox (easy install & usage) check out http://sparkleshare.org/.
+SyncLib requires more attention/time in the installing phase.
+But after you configured everything it should run _exactly_ as you want it to run.
+If you have any problems open an issue.

+SyncLib is still in an early development stage.

 ## Dependencies